edelooff/Lightbox/README.md

 ### Sending commands

 Send commands to `/api` using HTTP POST.
 The `json` parameter should contain a single JSON object, or an array of objects.
-Each object targets an output and layer and defines a new color and/or opacity.
-Envelope and blend method may optionally be provided.
-Any optional argument that is not provided defaults to the currently existing (that is, not defining a color, only an opacity leaves the color unchanged).
-The `steps` key on the transition object indicates how fast or smooth the transition should happen.
+Each object describes a single transition for an `output` + `layer` combination.
+Transitions should generally specify a `color` and/or an `opacity` to transition to.
+Additionally, a number of `steps` should be defined, unless an immediate (single-step) transition is desired.

 Example to set the second output to teal: